tomfran/advent-of-code-setup/README.md

 `make readme` creates a cool `README.md` file with a list of the solutions in the source directory, with working links.
 Note that this original readme will be overwritten.
 If you want to use this, please edit `src/utils/build_md.py` with the correct repository link.
 Also, the `parse` method could be extended to display what you want for each solution.
 For instance, by uncommenting line 8, and renaming your files like `DAY_Cool_Problem_name.py`, you will get a list entry like `DAY.
 Cool Problem name`.

+## Solving other years
+This repo can be used to setup past years aswell, the only downside is that you need to change the `YEAR = 2022` variable on `src/utils/api.py`.

+---
+If you found this useful please leave a star, or even better get in touch!
+Happy coding :christmas_tree: